backdrop-contrib/fixteaserlinks/README.md

 ## Configuration

 The module has no menu.
-By default, it will prevent the links "Add new comment" and "Log in or register to post comments" from appearing below teasers.
-It will not remove the link "Read more".
+By default, it will prevent the links “Add new comment” and “Log in or register to post comments” from appearing below teasers.
+It will not remove the link “Read more”.

 To toggle the defaults, you may use the following *drush* commands: